Want to try it for yourself?

 What is compliance as code?

-Compliance as code automates the security process with effective tools that are built into DevOps, minimizing the potential for human error by removing manual, time-consuming steps.
+Compliance as code (or Policy as Code) automates the security process with effective tools that are built into DevOps, minimizing the potential for human error by removing manual, time-consuming steps.
 These automated security tools, governed by the application security policy, are built into the development process.

 During the build process, for example, developers can use automated scanning tools that identify known vulnerabilities, and remediate them before deployment.
 Once deployed, automated monitoring tools can notify AppSec teams of any new risks identified in production.
 To support a compliance-as-code approach, application security policies should define the tools for inclusion and the types of vulnerabilities and risks that must be remediated.